 Late winter of the same season, the Viikingit Hockey Club traveled to the U.S. and the Haverford Hawks Finland Exchange began.

 The Haverford Hawks Ice Hockey Club has served its players and families for more than 20 years through the Haverford Hawks Finland Exchange.
 This exceptional cultural exchange program provides local children with a unique opportunity to learn about and experience Finnish culture while playing the sport they love.

 The Hawks is a not-for-profit 501(c)(3) organization that teaches children ages 4 to 18 the sport and spirit of hockey.
 The Hawks have been an important part of the Havertown community since 1975, providing children in our area with a great opportunity to learn the importance of dedication, teamwork, and sportsmanship.

-The goal of the Exchange is to harness the kid’s love for hockey and use it to develop friendships with like-minded children from across the ocean.
+The goal of the Exchange is to harness our children’s love of hockey and use it to develop friendships with like-minded children from across the ocean.
 Over the years, many of the bonds built through the Finland Exchange have become life-long friendships.
 These friendships inspire a curiosity for travel and learning and provide an education far beyond what they can learn on the ice or in their classrooms.

-COVID-19 put a temporary halt to the Finalnd Exhange in 2020 and 2021, but planning for the 2022 and 2023 years is underway.
+COVID-19 put a temporary halt to the Finland Exhange in 2020 and 2021, but planning for the 2022 and 2023 years is underway.
 In April 2022, we will host more than 70 Finnish players and their families.
-In 2022, our children will travel to Helsinki, Finland.
+In the spring of 2023, our children and parents will travel to Helsinki, Finland.